Booker scores 47, Suns eliminate champion Lakers, 113-100

 ROAD WARRIORS

-The NBA’s best road team in the regular season won two straight at Staples Center, taking Game 4 after Davis went down at halftime with a groin injury.
+The NBA’s best road team in the regular season won two straight in LA, taking Game 4 after Davis went down at halftime with a groin injury.

 Phoenix has won five consecutive closeout games in best-of-seven playoff series — although the Suns hadn’t closed out anybody since San Antonio in the 2010 Western Conference semifinals before Kobe Bryant and the Lakers beat them in the conference finals.